Efficient Neural Task Adaptation by Maximum Entropy Initialization: ENTAME

 After the first update, outputs of each neuron of the last layer can get comparably high expected values.
 This may cause the estimates to have much lower entropy compared to the initial state.
 On the other hand, depending on $\bm{Y}$ and $\bar{\bm{X}}$, multiple rows and columns of weights and corresponding elements of biases from the last layer can possibly get identical first updates.
 This may cause the entropy of the estimates to stay comparably high for each example.
 Very small random numbers, used to initialize $\bm{W}^L$, help these identical estimates to diverge and make different estimates.
 Notice that as the expectation of ${a}^L_j$ gets away from zero toward positive values, the exponential functions in softmax make the small difference much larger.
 Therefore, the expressiveness of the last layer is preserved by initializing its weights to very small numbers instead of zero.

 The first update makes the energy of $\bm{W}^L$ large enough to let the error of the next updates back-propagate through it and reach the pre-trained layers.
 In other words, this automatically opens up the stalled way and lets the error to back-propagate to the output of other layers.
 This is enough for correctly guiding pre-trained parameters with an advanced optimization algorithm like Adam~\cite{kingma2015adam} is used.
 Most of the noise is purified and the next back-propagated errors toward pre-trained features are meaningful and contain both prior and likelihood.
+In more details, the energy of the $j$-th row in $\bm{W}^{L,1}$ becomes